eryalito/kubensync-operator/docs/reference/template-data.md

 ```

 !!! tip
-    That the ServiceAccount name is loaded from `.Data.my_resource.metadata.name` as the raw kubernetes object is loaded and not processed.
+    The ServiceAccount name is loaded from `.Data.my_resource.metadata.name` as the raw kubernetes object is loaded and not processed.